srivathsanb14/MultiPeptide/README.md

 # MultiPeptide

 Welcome to the MultiPeptide repository!
-This repository corresponds to the MultiPeptide research paper.
+This repository corresponds to the MultiPeptide project.

 ## Getting Started